 As a result, we regularly evaluate which subscriptions we might need to discontinue.
 We understand that cuts do not go unnoticed and that they have a negative impact on the K-State community.

-We strive to ensure a transparent process and to keep all students, researchers and faculty updated on recent or upcoming changes.
-View subscriptions currently under consideration for non-renewal and provide feedback now through August 11, 2018.
+We strive to ensure a transparent process and to keep all students, researchers, and faculty updated on recent or upcoming changes.
+Please refer to our web page with updated information regarding potential resource cancellations, and feel free to send any feedback, questions, or concerns using our online form.

 How can you help?